deeexcee-io/Deex-Shell/README.md

 # Motivation

 Back when I was learning Pen Testing, it was fun.
-Smashing boxes and exploiting issues with Meterpreter Shells raining down upon you.
+Smashing boxes and exploiting issues with Reverse/Meterpreter Shells raining down upon you.
 But AV was never a consideration.
-Enter the real world and any decent AV will shutdown script kiddie tactics, kill a meterpreter shell and ruin your day.
+Enter the real world and any decent AV will shutdown script kiddie tactics, kill a reverse shell and ruin your day.
 I wanted, or accurately needed something I could use as a PoC when testing and for reporting purposes.
-Having not enough knowledge of the windows api and coding in C or C# to make one from scratch, I took what I did know enough of i.e bash, python, powershell, some C# and a healthy dose of asking chatgpt questions, I mixed it all together to create this.
-It's clunky, it's not stealthy but if you need to execute an .exe to get a shell and bypass AV (Only tested on Defender), then this works quite well.
+Having not enough knowledge of the windows sysinternals and coding in C or C# to make one from scratch, I took what I did know enough of i.e bash, python, powershell, some C# and a healthy dose of asking chatgpt questions, I mixed it all together and created this.
+It's clunky, it's not stealthy, but if you need to execute an .exe to get a shell and bypass AV (Only tested on Defender), then this works quite well.

 Any and all feedback is appreciated.